Ostapenko caps week to remember with Dubai title

 Ostapenko reached the final by taking out four Grand Slam champions -– Sofia Kenin, Iga Swiatek, Petra Kvitova and Simona Halep -– and having come back from a set down in her three previous matches.

-The 24-year-old, who is set to return to the top 20 for the first time since 2018, seems to have recaptured the powerful and aggressive form that earned her a Roland Garros title four and a half years ago in Paris.
+The 24-year-old from Riga, who is set to return to the top 20 for the first time since 2018, seems to have recaptured the powerful and aggressive form that earned her a Roland Garros title four and a half years ago in Paris.

+"I think I played really well today.
+In general I'm really happy with the whole week because it was very tough opponents I had to face every round," Ostapenko said on court after the win.

+"I was fighting until the very last point, I was even down match point against Petra and every match was very tough.
+I was fighting, that was the main thing I was doing, because I had honestly no other choice.

 Kudermetova also had her fair share of big wins in the Emirates this week as she ousted defending champion and two-time major winner Garbine Muguruza and two-time Australian Open champion Victoria Azarenka on her way to her second final appearance of the season.